BPR (Mount Saint Vincent), JD (Dalhousie), LLM (Dalhousie)

-Visiting faculty member Lisa Taylor launched her journalism career with CBC Radio and Television in the Maritimes, first in Cape Breton, where she grew up, and, later, in Halifax, Calgary, Ottawa and Toronto.
+Taylor launched her journalism career with CBC Radio and Television in Cape Breton, where she grew up, before moving on to roles in Halifax, Calgary, Ottawa and Toronto.
 After a decade in journalism, she attained both a JD and LLM from Dalhousie and practiced law with the Halifax firm of Merrick Jamieson Sterns Washington and Mahody.
-While in law school, Taylor began teaching at King’s as a part-time instructor before moving to Toronto where she accepted a faculty role at Toronto Metropolitan University.
+While in law school, Taylor began teaching at King’s as a part-time instructor before moving to Toronto, where she joined the faculty of Toronto Metropolitan University (then known as Ryerson University).

 Publications and Recognition

-Taylor leads the Canadian Worlds of Journalism Study, an interdisciplinary group that, together with research teams from more than 100 countries, regularly assesses the global state of journalism.
+Taylor leads the Canadian Worlds of Journalism Study, an interdisciplinary group that, together with research teams from more than 100 countries, provides data-informed assessments of the global state of journalism.
+She is also a researcher with the Journalistic Role Performance Project and a global journalism standards initiative.

-Between 2013-15, Taylor received five teaching awards, four of which were awarded by students, while the fifth was the Dean’s Teaching Award for The Creative School at TMU, which she received in 2015.
+Taylor was the recipient of five significant teaching awards during her time at Toronto Metro, four of which were awarded by students, while the fifth was the Dean’s Teaching Award from the Faculty of Communication and Design.
 The student-led awards included “Most Inspiring Professor,” “Most Approachable Professor” and two consecutive years as “A Prof Who Made a Mark.”

 Interests

-Taylor enjoys running, camping, sailing, paddle boarding and skiing.
-She can often be found on the hiking trails of Cape Breton with her three dogs in tow.
+Taylor enjoys running, swimming, sailing, paddleboarding and skiing.
+She loves entertaining friends and family and plays a mean game of washer toss.
+She can often be found on the trails of Cape Breton with her two dogs in tow.